 “It’s always in my head that I’m pushing [to achieve in sport] for SportsAid, to raise awareness of such a wonderful cause, and also for the members of RBC who do so much to provide for us as athletes.
 When I’m on the track, all I’m thinking about is performing at my best because people are taking the time to support me.
 I always want to give back to them.”

 Sheikh Sheikh is a T54 wheelchair racer who competes in the 100m, 200m and 400m.
 He has received SportsAid awards from RBC in 2014, 2015, 2016 and 2017.

-Royal Bank of Canada (RBC) is one of the largest banks in the world and is Canada’s largest bank by market capitalisation.
-It employs approximately 81,000 full- and part-time employees who serve more than 16 million personal, business, public sector and institutional clients in 39 countries.
+Royal Bank of Canada (RBC) has helped over 200 young British athletes since its partnership with SportsAid began in 2014.
+One of the world’s largest banks, RBC employs approximately 81,000 full and part-time employees who serve over 16 million personal, business, public sector and institutional clients in 39 countries.
 It has a long history of operating in Europe which stretches back to 1910.

 Paralympic heroes Ellie Simmonds, Pam Relph and Toby Gold reflected on the importance of the support they received from SportsAid during the early stages of their careers as they met young athletes currently being helped by the charity at the Royal Bank of Canada (RBC) offices in London.

 The Virgin Money London Marathon is one of the world's most famous fundraisers.
 SportsAid was the first ever official charity of the London Marathon back in 1984.